 The very thought of negotiating is intimidating, yet we are all experienced negotiators.
 The process of taking turns in a conversation, or of deciding who says hello first, involves tacit negotiation.
-Some types of negotiation may be almost subconscious, such as holding a door open for another to pass through.
+Some types of negotiation may be almost subconscious, such as holding a gate open for another to ride through.
 It is one thing to negotiate, another to be a skilled negotiator.

 Whenever choices exist, there is potential for disagreement.
 Such differences, when handled properly, can result in richer, more effective, creative resolutions and interaction.
-But, alas, it is difficult to consistently turn conflicts into opportunities.
+But, alas, it is difficult to consistently turn disagreements into opportunities.

 As we put into practice effective interpersonal negotiation techniques, we gain confidence in our ability to find agreement and overcome challenges.
 This confidence can be contagious.

 When I was about thirty years old I climbed Half Dome, in Yosemite National Park, without much difficulty.
 The view from the top was spectacular.
 Twenty years later I took two of my adult children to the summit.
 The second climb took a lot more faith, but I knew that since I had succeeded once I would certainly be able to do it again.
 Mind would triumph over matter.
-There were times when doubts crept in.
+There were Many conflicts that on the surface seem to be purely about resources, often have significant components related to issues of participation, face saving, relationships, and identity. times when doubts crept in.
 But Andrea, my oldest daughter, kept cheering us on: "We can do it, team!"